openflighthpc/flight-report/README.md

 # Adding Content

+## Statuses

+`Statuses` provide information about the system to a user describing the state of the system.

+To add a status:
+- Create a file named after the status in `opt/report/etc/statuses`, for example, `network.yaml`:
+    ```yaml
+    type: warning
+    message: "Network: We are aware of a network performance degradation which we are investigating"
+    ```
+    - Type can be one of `warning` or `working`, this will determine what emoji is displayed next to the message

+## Issues

 The tool presents `Issues` to a user.
 These Issues can have related `Diagnostics` and `Metrics`.
 This allows for different data to be collected in different circumstances.

 To add an issue: